vishalbansal28/saas-automated-billing/README.md

 ## Overview

 This project is a SaaS billing platform that enables users to track usage data, generate invoices, and receive email notifications.
-The application uses MongoDB for data storage, Google Firebase for authentication, and integrates with Zapier for email notifications.
+The application uses MongoDB Cloud for data storage, Google Firebase for authentication, and integrates with Zapier for email notifications.

 ## Pages